-Sign up using this link and get a £5 credit
+Sign up using this referral link and get a £5 credit

 GiffGaff uses the O2 network.

 Sign up to GiffGaff (see above) and use a mobile phone as a wifi 'hotspot'!
 You can then get on to the internet from another device.
 This is called 'tethering' and is allowed by GiffGaff but not by some other providers.
 We buy a £12 goodybag each month which gives us 10GB of data plus unlimited calls and texts.
 Other sizes, smaller and bigger, are available.
-E.g.: £20 gives you 40GB data plus calls and texts.
+E.g.: £20 currently gives you 80GB (usually 40GB) of data plus calls and texts.
 You also get 1GB extra free from your 4th month onwards with most of the goodybags.

-Sign up using this link and get a £5 credit
+Sign up using this referral link and get a £5 credit

 GiffGaff uses the O2 network.